 The immune system is extraordinarily complex and involves many different cell types with various functions.
 However, it is possible to divide it into two primary categories; innate immunity and adaptive immunity.

 Innate immunity is the portion of the immune system that is with us from birth.
-It allows our bodies to identify foreign particles (antigens), such as bacteria, viruses, and fungi and activates our natural defenses.
+It allows our bodies to identify foreign particles (antigens), such as bacteria, viruses, and fungi, consequentially activating our natural defenses.

 This includes the release of chemicals called pro-inflammatory cytokines.
-These are proteins that act as signals, indicating a potential threat, and triggering the inflammatory response.
+These are proteins that serve as signals, indicating a potential threat, thereby triggering an inflammatory response.

 Most people are familiar with the effects of inflammation.
-It is responsible for making injured areas become hot, red, and swollen, and causing sore throats during common colds.
+Inflammation is the body’s process of fighting against things that harm it, which is why injured areas sometimes become hot, red, or swollen.
 It results from increased blood flow that transports immune cells, including white blood cells, to infected areas to neutralize the threat.

-So, where do mushrooms fit into the picture?
+So, how do mushrooms fit into the picture?

 Most medicinal fungi are rich in compounds called polysaccharides.
 These are large molecules composed of several carbohydrates bound together.